 To make sure you’re only cutting the image you want on the right side layers bar you can click the eyeball and hide both the pumpkin and tombstone.
-For Brighton’s shirt I resized the image to be 9″ wide then clicked make it.
+For this shirt, I resized the image to be 9″ wide then clicked make it.

 Once you have selected your material, Design Space will then prompt you to load your mat (remember to place your iron-on shiny side down).
 Once the mat is loaded you will push the “C” button and let the machine do all the hard work.
-Unlike the Explore machines the Maker has a new adaptive tool system.
-This still allows us the use of the fine point blade and deep cut blade like we use in the Explore machines but it also allows us to use the new rotary blade (which I cannot wait to show you in my next post) and coming soon the knife blade.
+Unlike the Explore machines, the Maker has a new adaptive tool system.
+This still allows us the use of the fine point blade and deep cut blade like we use in the Explore machines but it also allows us to use the new rotary blade and the knife blade.
 That’s why the housing for the blades looks a little different than it does in the Explore machines.
 For this project, since I’m cutting iron-on, I used the fine point blade.

 Once the machine is finished cutting it will prompt you to unload the mat.
 After you have unloaded the mat peel off your iron-on and trim off the excess (I like to keep the whole piece of iron-on (or vinyl) on the mat while it’s cutting to save as much as I can when it comes to trimming after the cut is made).